 If you get busted, immediately document what police did to your home, car, and other possessions, and immediately file a detailed claim against police in civil court.

-The bottom line is until marijuana is totally legal at the state and federal levels, and until police stop being thieves, marijuana growers and users have to be on guard against raids, arrests, and asset forfeiture.
+The bottom line is until marijuana is totally legal at the state and federal levels, marijuana growers and users have to be on guard against raids, arrests, and asset forfeiture.